IT University of Copenhagen

-The IT University of Copenhagen (Danish: IT-Universitetet i København, abbreviated ITU) is a public university and research institution in Copenhagen, Denmark.
+The IT University of Copenhagen (ITU; Danish: IT-Universitetet i København) is a public university and research institution in Copenhagen, Denmark.
 It is specialized in the multidisciplinary study of information technology within computer science, business IT and digital design.

-There are approximately 200 faculty members, 70 PhD students, and more than 3000 students.
-Among all admitted Bachelor and Master students at the IT University of Copenhagen in 2024, 40 percent were female.
+There are approximately 200 faculty members, 70 PhD students, and around 3000 students.
+Among all admitted Bachelor and Master students at the IT University of Copenhagen in 2025, 41 percent were female.

 History

 The IT University of Copenhagen was established in 1999, which makes it Denmark's youngest university.
 At that time, it was—in Danish—called "IT-højskolen".
 When a new Danish university law was passed in 2003, the college officially became a university and changed its name accordingly.

 In 2004, the university moved to its own new building in Ørestad, a newly developed area in Copenhagen on the island of Amager.
 The new building was designed by Danish architect Henning Larsen.
 The university is located right between the University of Copenhagen's new South Campus and the headquarters of the Danish Broadcasting Corporation (DR), and close to the DR Byen metro station.
 In 2020, the university extended its campus, taking over facilities in the neighboring DR complex.